dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 **Do**:

 * Make [hot code paths](#hot) asynchronous.
-* Call asynchronous APIs for any long-running operations.
-* Call  data access APIs asynchronously.
+* Call data access and long-running operations APIs asynchronously.
 * Make controller/Razor Page actions asynchronous.
 The entire call stack needs to be asynchronous in order to benefit from [async/await](/dotnet/csharp/programming-guide/concepts/async/) patterns.

 A profiler like [PerfView](https://github.com/Microsoft/perfview) can be used to look for threads frequently being added to the [Thread Pool](/windows/desktop/procthread/thread-pool).
 The `Microsoft-Windows-DotNETRuntime/ThreadPoolWorkerThread/Start` event indicates a thread being added to the thread pool. <!--  For more information, see [async guidance docs](TBD-Link_To_Davifowl_Doc  -->